American and British English pronunciation differences: Stress

 Subscript a or b means that the relevant unstressed vowel is also reduced to /ə/ or /ɪ/ in AmE or BrE, respectively.

 French stress

 For many loanwords from French, AmE has final-syllable stress, while BrE stresses an earlier syllable.
 French loanwords that differ in stress only are listed below.

 Verbs ending in -ate

 Most 2-syllable verbs ending in -ate have first-syllable stress in AmE and second-syllable stress in BrE.
-This includes castrate, collate, cremateA2, curate, dictateA2, donateA2, frustrate, gestate, gradate, gyrate, hydrate, locateA2, migrate, mutate, narratebA2, notate, phonate, placatebB2, prostrate, pulsate, rotate, serrateA2, spectate, stagnate, striate, translateA2, truncate, vacateb*A2, vibrateA2.
-Examples where AmE and BrE match include conflate, create, debate, equate, elate, inflate, negate; and mandate and probate with first-syllable stress.
+This includes castrate, collate, cremateA2, curate, dictateA2, dilate, donateA2, fixate, frustrate, gestate, gradate, gyrate, hydrate, lactate, locateA2, mandateB2, migrate, mutate, narratebA2, notate, phonate, placatebB2, prostrate, pulsate, rotate, serrateA2, spectate, stagnate, striate, translateA2, truncate, vacateb*A2, vibrateA2.
+Examples where AmE and BrE match include conflate, create, equate, elate, inflate, negate, sedate; and probate with first-syllable stress.
 Derived nouns in -ator retain the distinction, but those in -ation do not.
 Also, migratoryB2 and vibratoryB2 sometimes retain the distinction.